-Part 5 - - Miscellaneous (ii) order that the defendant be detained in a secure mental health unit; or (iii) make any other order that the court thinks appropriate for the custody or detention of the defendant. (c - d) . , lant be y only make an order that the detained in a secure mental health (a) from a efendant appears to be suffering a mental illness within the meaning Mental Health Act 2013 ; and (b) should health burt considers that the defendant be admitted to a secure mental unit for his or her own health or or for the protection of others; and (c) Chief Forensic Psychiatrist has ed a report to the effect that - (i) the admission of the defendant to the secure mental health unit is necessary for his or her care or treatment; and (ii) adequate facilities and staff exist at the secure mental health unit for the appropriate care and treatment of the defendant; and
+- (1A) A court may only make an order that the defendant be detained in a secure mental health unit if - (a) the defendant appears to be suffering from a mental illness within the meaning of the Mental Health Act 2013; and - (b) the court considers that the defendant should be admitted to a secure mental health unit for his or her own health or safety or for the protection of others; and - (c) the Chief Forensic Psychiatrist has provided a report to the effect that - (i) the admission of the defendant to the secure mental health unit is necessary for his or her care or treatment; and - (ii) adequate facilities and staff exist at the secure mental health unit for the appropriate care and treatment of the defendant; and

-- (iii) in the case of a defendant who has not attained the age of 18 years, the secure mental health unit is the most appropriate place available to accommodate him or her in the circumstances having regard to the objectives and general principles set out in sections 4 and 5 of the Youth Justice Act 1997. - (1B) When making an order under subsection (1), the court may make any other order it considers appropriate including, but not limited to - - (a) an order requiring the production of a report in relation to the defendant's fitness to stand trial and his or her medical, psychological or psychiatric condition; and - (b) an order requiring the defendant to submit to an assessment for the purposes of a report referred to in paragraph (a); and - (c) an order giving directions in relation to the nature and means of obtaining the assessment referred to in paragraph (b); and - (d) an order allowing the person who is required to produce a report access to the defendant's medical records with or without the defendant's consent.
+- (iii) in the case of a defendant who has not attained the age of 18 years, the secure mental health unit is the most appropriate place available to accommodate him or her in the circumstances having regard to the objectives and general principles set out in sections 4 and 5 of the Youth Justice Act 1997. - (1B) When making an order under subsection (1), the court may make any other order it considers appropriate including, but not limited to - (a) an order requiring the production of a report in relation to the defendant's fitness to stand trial and his or her medical, psychological or psychiatric condition; and - (b) an order requiring the defendant to submit to an assessment for the purposes of a report referred to in paragraph (a); and - (c) an order giving directions in relation to the nature and means of obtaining the assessment referred to in paragraph (b); and - (d) an order allowing the person who is required to produce a report access to the defendant's medical records with or without the defendant's consent.